-RN courses are most often taken in associate's and bachelor's degree programs in nursing.
-While both types of programs prepare students to take the National Council Licensure Examination (NCLEX-RN) and get licensed to work as RNs, bachelor's programs can lead to additional career opportunities in teaching, research and management.
-Some bachelor's programs, especially those offered online, have RN licensure as a prerequisite for enrollment.
+RN courses are most often taken in an associate's and bachelor's degree programs in nursing.
+While both types of programs prepare students to take the National Council Licensure Examination (NCLEX-RN) and get licensed to work as an RN, bachelor's programs can lead to additional career opportunities in teaching, research and management.

-Aspiring RNs usually take a set of pre-nursing courses in topics that might include anatomy and physiology, psychology and microbiology.
-An introductory nursing course provides an overview of patient care techniques.
-Students then learn to perform health assessments, administer medications, provide patients with health and wellness advice, and supervise other nursing professionals.
-Students also gain hands-on clinical experience at the basic, intermediate and advanced levels throughout their program.
+Aspiring RNs usually take a set of pre-nursing courses like anatomy and physiology, psychology and microbiology.
+Students also gain hands-on clinical experience at the basic, intermediate, and advanced levels throughout their program.